 - The World Cup races at Holmenkollen Skifestival generate economic ripple effects in the City of Oslo amounting to NOK 240.5 million.
 "This is a very high figure for a sports event in Norway," says Vegard Arntsen, CEO of Sponsor Insight.

-- "The fantastic atmosphere our audience creates in Kollen is internationally recognized, and we love to see great sporting achievements close to the world's best winter sports athletes.
-The fact that the World Cups also contribute such high economic value is good to see confirmed in this analysis," says Stefan Marx, CEO of the organizing company Holmenkollen Skifestival.
+– The fantastic atmosphere our audience creates Kollen is internationally recognized, and we love to see great sporting achievements up close by the world's best winter sports athletes.
+It is good to have this analysis confirm that the World Cups also contribute such high economic value, says Stefan Marx, CEO of the organizing company Holmenkollen Skifestival .

 During the two weeks last winter, approximately 45,000 guests visited the arena on which the study is based.
 They are audience members, participants, journalists, volunteers, or others who are involved in some way.
 These groups spent money in the region during the events, which increased the economic value creation in Oslo because there was more money in circulation than otherwise.